 Couple therapy for depression can have benefits such as:

 an improved sexual relationship

 relief from depression.

-During the process, I maintain close watch on the depression and communicate regularly with you on your progress.
+During the process, we maintain close watch on the depression and communicate regularly with you on your progress.
 Referrals for medications are provided if needed.

-If you are struggling with depression and with your partner, I would love to help.
+If you are struggling with depression and with your partner, our team of therapists would love to help.